 - Researcher directory: connect specialist researchers with partners

-- Research: coordinate and participate in research groups
+- Research: coordinate and participate in research initiatives

 - Training: provide career-development opportunities to students